orimaro123/orimaro123/README.md

 - 🌍  I'm based in Israel
-- 🔭  I',m currently looking for Software Development Opportunities
+- 🔭  I'm currently looking for Software Development Opportunities
 - ✉️  You can contact me at ori.marom10@gmail.com